 6. Obedience and training.
 Don’t let your dog off the lead too soon and not before you are confident about their recall and behaviour around people, children and other dogs.
 If you are very lucky, your dog will have had some basic training to sit, stay, down or fetch but if not, you need to start by teaching some essential rules;

 Be consistent and remember that your dog will be eager to please.
 Start as you mean to go on.
 If the dog isn’t allowed on the furniture or in certain rooms, don’t let it but keep to the same rules otherwise your dog will be confused.
 Praise and reward (with fuss or treats) for good behaviour and use a stern “No” command when necessary.
 Consider socialisation classes or training classes if you need to.
 One to one training is also available for your dog if required.
-Julie at “Follow my lead” offers stress free, reward based training methods involving the whole family in the comfort of your own home or at her premises in Barnsley, all at a competitive price.
+Julie at “Follow my lead” offers stress free, reward based training methods involving the whole family in the comfort of your own home and at a competitive price.
 Julie can be contacted by phone on 07531 353561 or email: firstname.lastname@example.org